 Safe sex practices may help prevent the spread of the disease.

 Abdelnaby A, Downs JM.
 Diseases of the anorectum.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 129.

 Centers for Disease Control and Prevention website.
-2015 Sexually Transmitted Diseases Treatment Guidelines.
+Sexually transmitted infections treatment guidelines, 2021.
+Proctitis, proctocolitis, and enteritis.

 Coates WC.
 Disorders of the anorectum.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 86.

 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Proctitis.

 Reviewed by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 08/11/2021.